5 Reasons Why Failure is Actually a Good Thing

 Failure benefit 5: It realigns you to your goals

 Time moves, circumstances change, and goals shift.
 One benefit of failure is that it gives you a chance to reassess your goals and where you want to go.
 Whatever your goal, you are going to experience hurdles and set backs along the way.
-I haven’t met one person who thinks you can cruise your way to success luckily.
+I haven’t met one person who thinks you can cruise your way to success just by being lucky!

-Use failure as a natural milestone to check in with your long-term goals and assess.
-Ask, is this really what I want?
+Always use ‘failure’ as a natural milestone to check in with your long-term goals and assess.
+Ask, is this really what I really want?
 Am I prepared to put in the hard work?
-Have I made mistakes that I can learn from?
+What mistakes have I made that I can learn from?

 If your goal has changed, that is okay.
 Now is your chance to amend it.
 If you’re not willing to push on after your failure, then you know the goal is not something you really want.
 If your goal is the same, fantastic – use the failure to spur you on.